NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cantorian Rejuvenation.md

 * * *

 The life-giving energy that flows in your blood revitalizes you.
-You recover 4d6 Hit Points and gain 10 temporary Hit Points for 1 minute.
-When you reach 15th level, you instead recover 6d6 Hit Points and gain 15 temporary HP.
+You recover 4d6 healing Hit Points and gain 10 temporary Hit Points for 1 minute.
+At 15th level, you instead recover 6d6 HP and gain 15 temporary HP.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*